QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 Matthew 23:8: "But you are not to be called 'Rabbi,' for you have one Teacher, and you are all brothers."

-4.2 The Isolation Risk
+4.2 The isolation risk

 A healthy church connects believers to the wider Body of Christ.
 An unhealthy movement can encourage separation by framing itself as the faithful remnant while portraying others as compromised, pagan, or deceived.